Ouranosinc/pavics-sdi/_sources/dev/data_management.rst.txt

     http://localhost:8983/solr/#/birdhouse/query
     # must Execute Query, with relevant search criteria, or by increasing rows to get more results

+By default, the dataset_id will be made up of the relative path on the thredds server.

 Birdhouse Solr
 ==============